EXPLAINING TAIJI PRINCIPLES

 The eyes are the solar and lunar aspects, the “two polarities”.

 The head represents the sky and the feet represent the ground.
-The Renzhong acupoint [between lip and nose] represents mankind, along with the Zhongwan acupoint [solar plexus].
+The Renzhong acupoint [between nose and upper lip] represents mankind, along with the Zhongwan acupoint [solar plexus].
 The three combined are the “three substances”.

 The four limbs are the “four manifestations”.